splunk/public-o11y-docs/gdi/opentelemetry/install-the-collector.rst

 .. _otel-install-platform:
+.. _otel-configuration:

 ***********************************************************************************
-Install, deploy and configure the Collector
+Understand and use the Collector
 ***********************************************************************************

 .. meta::